sam-thetutor/ArticleLab/JunoArticle.md

 ### index.astro

-Replace the code in the `index.astro` file with the code below
+Replace the code in the `index.astro` file inside the `pages` folder with the code below

 ```js
 ---